אִם יִרְצֶה הַשֵּׁם

 | JSON Schema | kubeval, many validators | No cross-field constraints; limited conditionals; no defaults |

-| OPA Rego | Gatekeeper | Runtime-focused; static analysis secondary; no formal semantics |
+| OPA Rego | Gatekeeper | Datalog-derived semantics; no lattice ordering; static analysis is secondary to runtime policy |

 What safety-critical validation requires: mathematical guarantees that constraints hold, regardless of how configurations are composed or ordered.